vlang/v/doc/docs.md

 However a reference to `b` is part of `e` which is returned.
 Also a reference to `c` is returned.
 For this reason `b` and `c` will be heap allocated.

-Things become less obvious when a reference to an object is passed as function argument:
+Things become less obvious when a reference to an object is passed as a function argument:

 ```v
 struct MyStruct {